jenlampton/upgradenotes/notes/iw-upgrade.md

 ### What IW Update D7 is doing:

-* Removes old unused modules from the system table.
+* General DB cleanup, inc: Removes old modules from sytem table.
-* Create new Address and Telephone fields.
+* Enables new modules.
+* Creates an address field and phone field for Wineries.
   - Needs to be run before field conversion.
-* Move Phone data into Telephone field.
+* Copies Phone data into Telephone field.
   - Needs to be run before field conversion.
-* Move Location data into new address field.
+* Moves Location data into new address field.
+* Removes legacy Phone & Location fields and data.
-* Disables & uninstall the location modules, Enables bartik/seven themes.
+* Disables & uninstall the location modules
+* Enables bartik/seven themes.

 ## Upgrade Redirects